ricsanfre/pi-cluster/docs/_docs/installing-k3s.md

 ### Load Balancer (HAProxy)

-[HAProxy](https://www.haproxy.org/) will be installed in `gateway` node.
+[HAProxy](https://www.haproxy.org/) need to be installed in one node.
+If it is possible select a node which is not part of the K3s cluster.
+In my case I will install it on `node1`.

 {{site.data.alerts.note}}

 In this configuration we will have a single point of failure, HAProxy is not deployed in HA mode.
 HAProxy combined with [Keepalived](https://www.keepalived.org/) provide HA configuration for a software network load balancer.
+More than one node need to be configured to run Keepalived and HAProxy.

 {{site.data.alerts.end}}